samuelmay/howlround/website/content/_index.md

-I currently work as a full-stack web developer from Sydney, Australia.
+I currently work as a full-stack web developer in Sydney, Australia.
 If you're interested in things I have worked on, please check out the Projects section of this site, or look at my [GitHub repositories](https://github.com/samuelmay) for examples of my code.
 Unfortunately most of those GitHub projects are very old now - mostly from my undergraduate days when I had free time!

 Here's a short summary of my career.
 You might prefer the [PDF copy](/documents/resume.pdf) of my resume.